mihaeu/warmshowers-io/README.md

 # Warmshowers iOS

-This project aims to write a feature rich iOS client for warmshowers.org
+This project aims to provide a feature rich iOS client for warmshowers.org